LiveHelperChat/doc/docs/chat/configuration.md

 ### Reopen chat functionality enabled

 Only active for older widget.
 Means visitor can reopen closed chats.
-This function was removed in new widget.

 ### Reopen closed chat as new?
 Otherwise it will be reopened as active.

 Does what it tells :smile:.
-This function was removed in new widget.

 ### Automatically reopen chat on widget open

 Does what it tells :smile:.
-This function was removed in new widget.

 ### Allow user to reopen closed chats?

 Does what it tells :smile:.
-This function was removed in new widget.

 (automatic chat's closing/purging)[auto-close-delete.md]